 IFLA signs Declaration for the inclusion of culture in the Post-2015 UN Sustainable Development Goals

-IFLA is pleased to announce that it has become a signatory to the Declaration for the inclusion of culture in the Post-2015 UN Sustainable Development Goals.
+IFLA is pleased to announce that it has become a signatory to the Declaration on the inclusion of culture in the Post-2015 UN Sustainable Development Goals.

 The Declaration highlights the importance of culture within the post2015 Development Agenda.
 Culture was absent from the Millennium Development adopted by the United Nations in 2000 and the Declaration now seeks to rectify this.